Merge customers

 Indicates if the customer is subscribed to newsletters () or not (×).

-Actions Toolbar
+Actions toolbar

-Located in the top-right corner of the listing:
+Located in the top-right of the list:

 Delete All